sseefried/open-epidemic-game/DEVLOG.md

   That didn't work
 * Got on #haskell on irc.freenode.net.
 Was told that LLVM 3.6 is the one you need to use and must use branch `wip/llvm-3.6`.
 * "perf-cross" does not work as a target in `mk/builk.mk`.
 Will file ticket on GHC Trac.
+* You need to do a `git submodule update --init --recursive --rebase` when you are building from HEAD.
+It syncs each submodule to the same date.
 * Had a problem with module System.Posix.Directory.Common not building because of `fdatasync`

     error: implicit declaration of function 'fdatasync' is invalid in C99 [-Werror,-Wimplicit-function-declaration]